helygg/helygg/README.md

-# 💁‍♀️Hey, I'm Helygg
+# 💁‍♀️Hey, I'm Helen

-- 👋 Hi, I’m @helygg
+- Hi, I’m Helen
-- 👀 I’m interested in ...
+- I’m interested in web development
-- 🌱 I’m currently learning ...
+- I’m currently learning JavaScript, html, css and others
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- How to reach me e-mail: helen.cristinasf@gmail.com

 <!---
 helygg/helygg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.